clash-of-robots/clash-of-robots/README.md

 ### Showing the World

-As the store behind the game is a regular `redux` store, all methods apply,  `game.store.subscribe`, `game.store.getState` are both valid, as well as using a library such as `react-redux` for binding to `react` components
+As the store behind the game is a regular `redux` store, all methods apply,  `game.store.subscribe`, `game.store.getState` are both valid, as well as using a library such as `react-redux` for binding to `react` components.
+Be ware that the game reducer is stored inside `game` in the store